Series and Imprints

 Series Editors: M. L. Liebler, Wayne State University; Michael Delp, Interlochen Center for the Arts

 The Made in Michigan Writers Series is devoted to highlighting the works of distinguished statewide writers to showcase Michigan's diverse voices.
 The series publishes poetry, creative nonfiction, short fiction, and essays by Michigan writers with the aim of encouraging the recognition of the state's artistic and cultural heritage throughout Michigan, the Midwest, and the nation.
+This series is supported by the Michigan Council for Arts and Cultural Affairs.

 Named after Michigan’s state reptile, Painted Turtle publishes books on regional topics of cultural and historical interest for a general readership.